Our Verdict

 The padding on this Clek made us feel that comfort was not the goal.
 It is unbelievably dense, almost like they forgot to put comfort foam over the impact foam.
 While it is probably fine at first, the unforgiving nature of the consistency might lead to the grumbling of older toddlers about discomfort.
 Our tester was definitely not a fan.

 The manufacturer brags about it being built like a tank, and we get the toughness they are trying to evoke, but it left us feeling like we wouldn't want to sit in a tank with hard surfaces and little support.
-We kind of want to sit on a cloud or at least a soft grass.
-There is EPP foam in the tush and head areas, but that is about all for this seat.
+We kind of want to sit on a cloud or at least on soft grass.
+There is EPP foam in the tush and head areas, but that is about all.

 The shell has a small lip on the bottom edge for gunk to collect, and we can see liquid messes dribbling in and moving about to places you can't reach with a sponge or towel.
 It feels less like a traditional shell and more like components placed over rigid bars.
 It has no cup holder to clean or search for, and while the price feels like it should have one, we haven't found most holders to be the right size for kids' cups anyway.